peteroupc/MailLib/api/com.upokecenter.mail.DispositionBuilder.md

 # com.upokecenter.mail.DispositionBuilder

-    public class DispositionBuilder extends Object
+    public class DispositionBuilder extends java.lang.Object

 A mutable data type that allows a content disposition to be built.

 ## Methods

 * `DispositionBuilder() DispositionBuilder`<br>
- Initializes a new instance of the DispositionBuilder class using the disposition type "attachment" .
+ Initializes a new instance of the DispositionBuilder class.
 * `DispositionBuilder​(ContentDisposition mt) DispositionBuilder`<br>
- Initializes a new instance of the DispositionBuilder class using the data from the given content disposition.
+ Initializes a new instance of the DispositionBuilder class.
-* `DispositionBuilder​(String type) DispositionBuilder`<br>
+* `DispositionBuilder​(java.lang.String type) DispositionBuilder`<br>
- Initializes a new instance of the DispositionBuilder class using the given disposition type.
+ Initializes a new instance of the DispositionBuilder class.
-* `String getDispositionType()`<br>
+* `java.lang.String getDispositionType()`<br>
  Gets this value's disposition type, such as "inline" or "attachment".
 * `boolean isMultipart()`<br>
  Deprecated.